-Beyond the devastating sadness, his absence smacked me with a discombobulating realization: Parents might lose their own parents and their siblings, but unless they’re unlucky enough to see their kids die, as they approach natural dying age they’ll still have them— if not in the room, then at least somewhere in the world.
+Beyond the devastating sadness, his absence smacked me with a discombobulating realization: People who have children might lose their own parents and their siblings, but—unless they’re unlucky enough to see their kids die—as they approach natural dying age they’ll still have them.
+If not in the room, then at least somewhere in the world.

-“Some day,” my (current and final) husband said months after my dad’s death, “it could be just us.”
+“Some day,” my (current and final) husband said months after my dad’s death, “it could be just us” if we outlive our siblings.
 He said he thought about that, sometimes: getting older — without children.

 Maybe even if it’s a bad one.

 I won’t deny that the fear of drifting isolation is unsettling and deep.
-It’s made me think about poor Martha again for the first time in years.
+After my dad died, it made me think about poor Martha again for the first time in years.

-And I still don’t regret not having kids.
+Even so, I don’t regret not having kids.

 Not because “I’ve done my part for the environment.”
 That’s just an incidental byproduct of my choice.